hamishgibbs/hamishgibbs/README.md

 ### Hi there 👋

-I'm a PhD Student at University College London studying human mobility and infectious disease modelling.
-I love using large-scale data to answer complex questions about human mobility.
+I'm a PhD Student at University College London.
+I study large-scale mobility datasets to improve their use in emergencies.
 You can see more about my research interests [here](https://hamishgibbs.net/).

 * Since 2021, I've been a PhD student in the [UCL Department of Geography](https://www.ucl.ac.uk/geography/hamish-gibbs).
 * From 2018 to 2021, I was a Research Assistant at the London School of Hygiene and Tropical Medicine (LSHTM).